-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. operational expenditure - expenditure (OpEx) reflecting green operational activities of investee companies.